zgs0314/DDI-Ben-code/Readme.md

-# Code for Benchmarking Computational Methods for Drug-Drug Interaction Prediction: A Perspective from Distribution Changes
+# Code for Benchmarking Computational Methods for Emerging Drug-Drug Interaction Prediction:A Perspective from Drug Distribution Changes

 ## Installation